Chin Fung Kee: Career

+Legacy

 In memory of Chin's achievements and contributions, several Lectures and Awards were named after him.
 The Southeast Asian Geotechnical Society established a Professor Chin Fung Kee Lecture to be delivered at every Society Conference held once every three years in Southeast Asia.
 In Malaysia, the annual Professor Chin Fung Kee Memorial Lecture was set up and funded by the Engineering Alumni Association of the University of Malaya in 1991.
 Each year this prestigious Lecture is organized jointly by this Association and the Institution of Engineers, Malaysia.
 Over the years this Lecture series has become an established tradition and each year the Lecture forms an important event in the annual calendar of the engineering profession.

 His former students also provided funds for the annual 'Tan Sri Professor Chin Fung Kee Prize' awarded to the top student in the master's degree program in Geotechnical and Geo-environmental Engineering at the Asian Institute of Technology in Bangkok.
 The Tungku Abdul Rahman College established the annual 'Professor Chin Fung Kee Memorial Prize' for the best student in the Final Year Advanced Diploma in Technology (Building) Examination.
 The University of Malaya set up the Professor Chin Fung Kee Gold Medal Award which is given each year to the best engineering student in the final year examination.

-Chin was a humble man, a role model, a teacher and a friend to many who have been fortunate to know him and worked with him.
-He dedicated his life to excellence and service to the engineering profession and to society at large.
-Very few people in the engineering fraternity can match the width and depth of his achievements.
-He is remembered as one of the great engineers who have excelled in engineering practice, research and education.